letoram/durden/durden/devmaps/touch/README.md

 -- menu path to trigger on gestures, valid are:
 -- swipe(n)_(dir) where (n) == 2,3,4... and (dir) == up,down,left,right
 -- drag(n)_(dir) where (n) == 2,3,4... and (dir) == up,down,left,right
+-- tap(n) where (n) is the number of taps within the timeout period -- longpress
 -- idle_enter when a device goes from being tracked as active to idle -- idle_return when a device goes from being tracked as idle to active -- match when a device emits samples for the first time and match a profile